poteresting/VentaTours/README.md

 -> Open the index.html file.
 -> Click on Search Destination button.

-Alternatively: View the webpage in the preview folder.
+Alternatively view the webpage in the preview folder.